Address: 1276 G St.

 Download a high-resolution pdf of this map

 The outdoor skatepark at Willamalane Park is a place where area youth can have an appropriate place to practice their sport and gather with their peers at no cost.
 People on skateboards, bicycles and scooters can use the skatepark.

 This skatepark features chunky, abrupt shapes with definite corners.
 This "street-style" skatepark looks more like the real world, with stairs, a "picnic table" and a fire hydrant.

 A skatepark dedication ceremony was held on April 30, 2003.
-The event featured a special guest appearance by famed skateboarder and skatepark donor Tony Hawk (shown at right).
+The event featured a special guest appearance by famed skateboarder and skatepark donor Tony Hawk.

 The Springfield Vietnam Veterans Memorial was constructed at Willamalane Park in 1968 in collaboration between Willamalane and the City of Springfield.

 It originally featured a plaque mounted to a masonry rock wall listing names of Springfield service members who had lost their lives during the conflict.
 The memorial also included a decommissioned artillery piece, flagpole, and ornamental landscaping.